Jiuzhaigou — Colorful Fairyland with Picturesque Waterscapes

 Jiuzhaigou was named after nine Tibetan stockaded villages, whose culture is one of the most important attractions of this area.

-From architectural styles, religion, clothes, and food, to local festivals and activities, inhabitants hold obvious Tibetan style and blend traces with other ethnic groups in this area.
+From architectural styles, religion, clothes, and food, to local festivals and activities, inhabitants hold apparent Tibetan style and blend traces with other ethnic groups in this area.

 Shuzhengzhai, One of the Nine Tibetan Stockaded Villages.